c0y0t3d3n/iptv/README.md

 URL USER PASS\
 m3u will be generated using the account with the most open slots.

-## tuner.py is like xteve/threadfin/dispatcharr but very lightweight
+## tuner.py emulates a HDHomeRun tuner for Plex
 ./tuner.py config_file (same format as iptv.py)

 server config (can set in config or environment)\